When you think of meditation, what do you think of?

 While many scientific studies have shown that regular meditation can have a positive impact on a wide variety of physical and mental conditions, many of these studies are small.
 The biggest and most trustworthy studies show the differences that mindfulness makes on patients with depression, anxiety, and chronic pain.

 When you are more mindful and live in the present moment, you can enjoy your life at a higher capacity.
 You will be able to absorb more and learn about the world around you.
-You can let negative thoughts or painful memories pass by without rumination or focusing on them for too long.
-You can let go of judgement.
+You can let negative thoughts or painful memories pass by without ruminating or focusing on them for too long.
+You can let go of judgment.

 Despite whether or not you think you would be “good” at mindful meditation, I encourage you to give it a try.
 Even if you don’t fully reach nirvana, you will be able to learn more about yourself and cultivate a more positive relationship with your body and mind.